 If you live in parts of Richardson, Dallas, Wylie, Murphy, Allen, Carrollton, Garland, Lucas, or Parker you may be zoned to a PISD school.

 Plano Public Schools Calendar

-The Plano ISD School Calendar can change year to year, but currently starts August 12th and will let out just before Memorial Day.
-For the current Plano ISD Calendar 2019-20, you’ll find it here.
+The Plano ISD School Calendar can change year to year, but Back to School season currently starts August 9th and will let out just before Memorial Day.

 Early Childhood Schools: Beaty, Isaacs & Pearson